mozilla/popcorn-docs/README.md

     // Title as it will appear on the page, probably the same as the above title
     # Footnote #

-    // A brief explanation of what this method/function/etc is supposed to do
+    // A header for the purpose
     ## Purpose ##

+    // A brief explanation of what this method/function/etc is supposed to do Adds text to an element on the page.

+    // A header for the options (if there is any)
+    ## Options ##

     // If there are any options that need to be explained (function parameters, object properties, etc) do it here
-    ## Options ##

     // A bulleted list describing each option
     // Be sure to specify the desired type(s) i.e Number
     * **start** \[Number\] - The time you want the footnote to appear.